Last updated on November 6, 2019

 Question and Answer Session

-A great way to practice phrasing is to get together with another lead guitarist (leave your egos at the door), put on a backing track (you can find one for each scale in the scale trainer) and have a question and answer session.
+A great way to practice phrasing is to get together with another lead guitarist (leave your egos at the door), put on a backing track and have a question and answer session.
 This is where one player plays a phrase and then the other tries to answer it and vice versa.
 It really makes you think about what you’re playing for two reasons, a) you’re responding to a stimulus and b) you’re involved in a ‘conversation’.